-HMH Holding B.V. is a parent company with control of around 25 companies around the world.
-Any transactions between the parent company and the subsidiaries are shown line by line in the parent company's financial statements of the parent company, and are eliminated in the consolidated financial statements.
+HMH Holding B.V. is a parent company which controls 25 companies around the world.
+Any transactions between the parent company and the subsidiaries are shown line by line in the parent company's financial statements of the parent company.

 Associates are accounted for using the equity method.
-Transactions between the group and these entities are shown in the table below.
+Transactions between the Company and these entities are shown in the table below.